 Asiance co-CEO Olivier Mouroux was featured in Les Echos, a famous French newspaper, in the April 8th issue.
 Sharing his insights on Korea’s fast-moving creative economy and booming start-up ecosystem, he compared today’s environment with the one from 2004, when he co-created Asiance.

 In 2004, chaebols had no consideration for small players.
-Today, these large conglomerates are financing incubators and keeping a close eye on new companies to integrate them within their group if necessary.
+Today, these large conglomerates are financing incubators and keeping a close eye on new companies to integrate them into their group if necessary.

 Efforts have paid, with 30,000 young companies registered in Korea nowadays, which is twice as many as eight years ago.
 Long-term plans, one of Korea’s biggest strengths, enable entrepreneurs to project themselves in the future and make their activities durable.